piamishra93/piamishra-site/README.md

 # Pia Mishra's Personal Website

-A minimalist personal website built with Next.js, TypeScript, and Tailwind CSS.
-Features integration with Substack for blog posts.
+This is the personal website of Pia Mishra, built with Next.js, TypeScript, and Tailwind CSS.
+The site features an about page, journal integration with Substack, and a minimalist design aesthetic.

 ## Features

-- Clean, typography-focused design
-- Responsive layout
-- Substack integration for blog posts
-- Dark/light mode support
+- About page with professional background
-- Built with modern technologies:
+- Journal integration with Product Salon (Substack)
-  - Next.js 14
-  - TypeScript
+- Responsive design
-  - Tailwind CSS
+- Modern tech stack: Next.js, TypeScript, Tailwind CSS
-  - React Server Components

 ## Development